bmilcs/odin-wheres-waldo/README.md

 When hovering the mouse to the far right side of the screen, the overflowing magnifier element would cause the scrollbar to flash on and off repeatedly.
 This resulted in an unpolished UI/UX.

-To get around this, I modified the calculations for displaying the magnifier based on the location of the mouse, magnifier width & image width in pixels (vs. percentages used to validate character position).
+To get around this, I modified the calculations for displaying the magnifier based on the location of the mouse, magnifier & image size in pixels (vs. percentages used to validate character position).

+**Update**: After having users test the project, blocking the magnifier on the right side only left them confused and thinking this was a bug.
+To get around this, I updated the effect to occur on all four sides of the image.

 ```tsx
 const updateMagnifierPosition = (e: React.MouseEvent): void => {